epfl-mobots/lurebot_low_control/Readme.md

 - FreeRTOS_SAMD21 (2.3.0)
 - ArduinoBLE (1.2.2)

-This is the firmware for the FishbotV5.2.
+This is the firmware for the LureBot.
 It implements:

 1. The low level motor control and power management
 2. A Bluetooth Low Energy (BLE) interface to accept commands and communicate information to clients